nimh-dsst/dataset-phenotypes/NKI/README.md

 ## Steps to produce this study's data dictionary

-1. Make sure you have Matlab
+1. Make sure you have Matlab (built on 2022b)
-2. [Download the zip of the Assessment Documentation and unzip](https://fcon_1000.projects.nitrc.org/indi/enhanced/documentation.html) into the `NKI/` subfolder as a folder named `assessments_documentation`
+2. [Download the zip of the Assessment Documentation](https://fcon_1000.projects.nitrc.org/indi/enhanced/documentation.html) and unzip into the `NKI/` subfolder as a folder named `assessments_documentation`
 3. Run the `dictionary.m` script as a Matlab script

+Json of "QuestionID"s will output into the phenotypes directory!

 ## Notes

-todo
+* translate into python!